Chazz-Michaels/mikechase_app/README.md

 # README

-This is my professional portfolio, in development.
-Keep an eye out for new commits!
+This is my professional portfolio.
+Check it out at:

+www.michaelchasedev.com

 Created with Ruby on Rails